 The Men's Shed solution

-Men shed focusses on the reality of loneliness and isolation among men in this growing senior population and what's happening at the grassroots to address it.
+Men's Sheds focus on the reality of loneliness and isolation among men in this growing senior population and what's happening at the grassroots to address it.

 They no longer have a refuge in which to putter and spend the free time that retirement brings.

-Women on the other hand find it relatively easy to enjoy the benefit of connecting and seem to foster it whether it be with book clubs, sewing groups, gardening groups to name only a few.
+Women, on the other hand, find it relatively easy to enjoy the benefit of connecting and seem to foster it whether it be with book clubs, sewing groups, gardening groups to name only a few.

 Men don't ask for the help they need.

-© 2020 Kevin Ford
+© 2024 Kevin Ford